• Skip to main content

 How to Recover Gmail Account Password without Phone Number

 Very few things in life are guaranteed, but that doesn’t mean you should stop trying.
 It’s the same thing with restoring a Google account.
-To have the best chance you need to gather as much data as possible.
-Open your Notepad, physical notebook, browser extension, plug a USB drive – wherever you write down all your login details, security questions, passwords, and other important things.
+To have the best chance, you need to gather as much data as possible.
+Open your Notepad, physical notebook, a browser extension, or plug in a USB drive – wherever you write down all your login details, security questions, passwords, and other important things.
 Then, extract as many things relevant to your Google account.

-Best practice for restoring a Gmail account password
+Step 2.
+Best practices for restoring a Gmail account password

 We’ll give you a few tips that are very important for the process.
 Again, nothing is guaranteed, but this should significantly increase your chances.